-The holding of any full-time elective office in local, county, state or federal government is forbidden while the person is employed by the University.
+The holding of any full-time elective office in local, county, state or federal government is forbidden while the person is employed by the University unless the employee is granted a written exception by the President as allowed for some local government positions.
 Some offices, for example the Missouri General Assembly, should be considered full-time although not in session for the entire year.
 Any employee seeking election to such an office must resign or request a leave of absence as of the date of filing in the primary.
 Before accepting such office, employees are required to resign their University positions.